Monastery of Pedralbes: Structure

 Originally, the monastery (built in white stone, pedres albes in Catalan, hence its name) was defended by a line of walls, of which today only two towers and one gate remain.

-The church has a single nave, with rib vaults and a polygonal apse, and houses a Gothic retablo by Jaume Huguet.
+The church has a single nave, with rib vaults and a polygonal apse, and houses a Gothic retable by Jaume Huguet.
 The façade is characterized by a large rose window.